 Southbend International Airport

-Take Amtrak or a bus to Chicago and do a self-trainer to Millennium Station to catch the Southshore Line, which will take you to the airport.
+Take Amtrak or a bus to Chicago and self-transfer to Millennium Station to catch the Southshore Line, which will take you to the airport.
+Please note that not all routes go to the airport; check before you board.

-Greyhound staffs the bus side of the station on the west side of the lobby.
-The ticket office is open from 5:30 am – 9:00 pm.
-If you need in-person help, call or check the Greyhound website to ensure service is there; times can change.
+Greyhound staffs the station’s bus side, on the lobby’s west side.
+The ticket office is open from 5:30 am to 9:30 pm.
+Call or check the Greyhound website to ensure service is available; times can change.

 All buses load outside the West end doors.
 The city bus stop is close to the station with access to the Blue Line, 12, 31, 34, 57, and 80.

-The station’s passenger waiting area is divided into three regions: the far East side is Amtrak, the West side serves the buses, and the middle passenger comfort (retail spaces, bubblers (drinking fountain), and vending machines).
+The station’s passenger waiting area has three regions: the far East side is Amtrak, the West side serves the buses, and the middle passenger comfort (retail spaces, bubblers (drinking fountain), and vending machines).
 The station does have Wi-Fi, but not from Amtrak.

-Public bathrooms are on the station’s south side before you reach the Greyhound ticket desk.
+Public bathrooms are on the station’s West side before you reach the Greyhound ticket desk.

-Food And Coffee In The Station And Nearby
+Food and Coffee at the Station and Nearby

-There are vending machines with food and drink, so you can grab something while you wait or grab something to go.
-At the time of publishing, the coffee shop/cafe was closed.
+There are vending machines with food and drink, so you can grab something while you wait or take something to go.
+There is also a cafe.

 Nearby